 The Claims Administrator is responsible for processing and paying claims that are filed for reimbursement and for making the necessary adjustments to your claims.
 Such adjustments may include collection of overpayments.

-Send your claims to the Claims Administrator at the address shown in this Section I. Should you have US Airways, Inc.
+Send your claims to the Claims Administrator at the address shown in this Section I. Should you have any questions regarding how your claim was processed, contact the Claims Administrator.